bandprotocol/go-owasm/README.md

 ### Compile shared and static libraries

-Currently, libraries can be built on Linux and OS X with x86_64 architecture only.
-However, if you're operating on an unsupported platform, you can push the code to GitHub.
-Subsequently, GitHub Actions will facilitate testing, compiling the library, and pushing it to your branch.
+Currently, the libraries can only be built on Linux and OS X using x86_64 architecture.
+If you are operating on an unsupported platform, you can push the code to GitHub to trigger a suite of GitHub Actions which will test and  compile the library for you.

 You can use the commands below to generate libraries for Linux (x86_64) and OS X (x86_64).